krbe9202/assembly_evaluation/README.md

 transcripts_hq_fasta: data/high_quality_transcripts.fa
 ```

-Give a descriptive name to your cluster profile (now "test_slurm") and add the name of your cluster account (replace "test_account" below with a valid account name.
+Give a descriptive name to your cluster profile (now "test_slurm" below) and add the name of your cluster account (replace "test_account" below with a valid account name (snicXXXX-X-XXX).
 ```

 # Cluster configuration